KonstantinMasich/nand2tetris/07/README.md

 This assumption allows for less branching and cleaner code.
 It is a bit counterintuitive that we use inverted jump conditions, i.e. we test for `>` but we jump only if `<=` - i.e. the opposite - holds.
 Why is that?
 Because we want to assume `False`, i.e. assume that tested condition does *not* hold, actually.

 We could make a different assumption, i.e. that the tested condition does hold; then we could use the same jump condition as the tested condition, i.e. `JGT` for testing `>`.
 This is a valid course of action.
 However, it appears more efficient to assume `False`.
 Comparisons are often used in loops, where most of the time they will yield False.
-For example, in a loop like `for i from 0 to 100` comparison `i == 100?` will yield False for 99 evaluations, and will yield True only once.
+For example, in a loop like `for i from 0 to 100` comparison `i == 100?` will yield False for 100 evaluations (for `i` up to 99), and will yield True only once - for `i = 100`.
 Likewise, tests like `element x is in set X?` would yield `False` for every element that is not `x`, and would yield `True` only once - for `x`.

 Thus assuming `False`, i.e. assuming that the tested condition does *not* hold, should speed up program execution significantly in most cases.